Lakers News: Michael Beasley, JaVale McGee Break Silence On Rumored Altercation With Coach Luke Walton

 “We address it, because that’s how I believe our culture should be.
 We’ll talk about everything that needs to be.”

-The Lakers may already have moved on from the incident, but rumors and drama are still expected to surround them until they start playing again like a true Western Conference contenders.
+The Lakers may already have moved on from the incident, but rumors and drama are still expected to surround them until they start playing again like a true Western Conference contender.
 After being hit by multiple injuries, the Lakers struggled on both ends of the floor and are currently out of the playoff race.
 As of now, the Lakers are sitting in the No. 10 spot in the Western Conference with a 27-27 record.

 The Lakers succeeded to defeat the Los Angeles Clippers in LeBron James’ first game since returning from a groin injury.
 Unfortunately, on Tuesday night, the Lakers suffered an embarrassing 42-point loss from the hands of the Victor Oladipo-less Indiana Pacers.
 The Lakers have already pulled out of the trade negotiation with the New Orleans Pelicans involving Anthony Davis, but they still continue to find ways to improve their roster before the February NBA trade deadline.